Template: Financial Agreements for IC Founders

 • Some memberships are reserved for people who cannot contribute financially or can contribute less.

-• We have a limited number of work-trade memberships that allow for a reduced financial contribution.
+• We have a limited number of work-trade memberships that allow for a reduced or eliminated financial contribution.

 Recouping Investment if Leaving